knulli-cfw/knulli.org/docs/faq/troubleshooting.md

 ---

-### Q: When I try to open Retro Achievements, I get an error message with status code `419`, telling me I am not authorized.
-What can I do?

-A: Nothing.
-But don't worry!
-If you see this message, it only means that your version of KNULLI does not support **displaying** your collected Retro Achievements, **yet**.
-However, it is still completely possible to **collect** Retro Achievements while playing!
-Just set up your Retro Achievements account as explained in the [Retro Achievements](../../play/retro-achievements) section and start hunting!

----

 ### Q: Why do my RetroArch settings always reset whenever I launch a game?

 A: You are not supposed to make changes in RetroArch directly.
 Most relevant options for each emulator and/or RetroArch core can be set in EmulationStation either globally or per system or even per game.
 The RetroArch configuration file is **generated** anew with every launch of a game, based on the settings you made globally or for the specific system/game in **EmulationStation**.
 For that reason, all the changes you make while playing will be overwritten the next time you launch a game, except for **overrides** and **remap files**.